 Cook until few bubbles start to form and the batter has slightly risen, bottom side starts to get golden brown.
 Flip and repeat on the other side.

 Serve while still hot with butter, Pumpkin Caramel Sauce, and other toppings of choice.

-- Flour - I used my go-to-no-fail gluten free flour Schar (Mix B or Universal) but I'm not sure if it is easily available in US.
+- Flour - I used my go-to-no-fail gluten free flour Schar (Mix B or Universal) but I'm not sure if it is easily available in the US.
 I have also tested with Bob's Red Mill 1 to 1 and the result is great too.
-Another option taht others have recommened is this popular gluten free flour.
+Another option that others have recommened is this popular gluten free flour.

 - Avoid over mixing the batter, especially after adding the egg whites.
 You may end up with flat pancakes instead of light and fluffy pancakes.

 - Baking powder - to make sure that the baking powder is still fresh, check the expiration date on the package before use.
 It can also affect the end result if not fresh.